simonmichael/hledger/DEVELOPMENT.md

 ### how to do code review

-- watch for and read new patches on the mail list, irc, or [darcs hub](http://hub.darcs.net/simon/hledger/changes) ([feed](http://hub.darcs.net/simon/hledger/changes/atom))
+- review and discuss new pull requests and commits on github
-- set up for development and test new patches in your own repo
+- set up for development and test the latest changes in your own repo
 - read the existing [code docs and source](#quick-links)
 - send feedback or discuss via irc or list